Reopening Town Hall with Dr. Anthony Harris

 When Not to Come to Campus

-All members of our community must stay home or go home if they, or a member of their immediate household, are feeling sick or are exhibiting symptoms of COVID-19.
+All members of our community must stay home or go home if they are feeling sick or are exhibiting symptoms of COVID-19.
 Faculty or staff members should notify Human Resources and their supervisor immediately.

 Health Screening at Home

-Prior to arrival, all individuals must submit a health screening form the day of arrival.
+Prior to arrival, all individuals must fill out the health screening on the AUXS app two hours prior to arrival.

-In order to participate in activities on any of the Levine campuses in person after June 28th, all eligible individuals 16+ must provide proof of completed vaccination or have received an approved accommodation for medical or religious reasons.
+After September 7, in order to gain in-person access to any of the Levine campuses, all eligible individuals ages 12 and older must provide proof of completed vaccination or have received an approved accommodation for medical or religious reasons.

 Masks – Indoor Policy

-As of now, given the 5-6 week timeline associated with vaccination, everyone must wear masks correctly to cover both nose and mouth at all times while indoors on campus regardless of vaccination status — in the hallways, studios, and offices.
-When faculty or staff are alone in a studio or office with the door closed, they may remove masks including for eating and drinking.
+As we serve a community of students of all ages and vaccinations are not yet available for our youngest community members, everyone must wear masks correctly to cover both nose and mouth at all times while indoors on campus in public spaces including hallways, studios, and offices regardless of vaccination status.
 Faculty and students are asked to bring their own mask from home.
 Spare masks are available at the front desk if needed.
 Neck gaiters, bandanas, and any mask that contains a vent are not acceptable facial coverings.
 Anyone wearing one of these will be asked to replace it immediately.

 Masks – Outdoor Policy